Product

 RepeatFlow is built around personal learning data.

 That data can include links, notes, cards, and review history.
-It should be treated carefully.
+RepeatFlow treats it as sensitive personal learning data.

 The product is designed with controls for:

-Analytics should not include the contents of your Materials, notes, links, or cards.
+Analytics does not include the contents of your Materials, notes, links, or cards.

 Usage analytics can help improve the app, but the learning content itself should stay private.